ralt/lxc-wrapper/README.md

 Known limitations:

 - Only /24 subnetworks supported.
 Which means you can only make 254 containers **with lxc-wrapper** on one host.
 - Autostart management not supported yet.

+## Roadmap

+Ideas I want to eventually implement:

+- `lxc-wrapper package` to create a template from an existing container.
+-

 ## Development

 You need:

 - SBCL
 - QuickLisp

 To create a CLI utility, you need:

 - buildapp

 The Makefile supports the following tasks:

 - `all`: builds the `./dist/usr/bin/lxc-wrapper` binary, along with downloading dependencies in a local quicklisp environment
 - `clean`: deletes the dependencies and the binary
 - `install`: copies the `./dist/usr/binlxc-wrapper` binary to `DESTDIR` which is `/usr/bin` by default
 - `test`: runs tests; requires a functional lisp environment

 ## API